Overview

 - Click on the Library tab on the home page and click on the Create Question button.

-- Once you choose the role, you will be proceeding to the stage where the question can be designed.
+- Once you choose the role, you will proceed to the stage where the question can be designed.

-- In the Select Environment tab, select the Kernel with which you would like to use the Jupyter notebook.
-Click on More to view all the pre-installed libraries and packages.
-Hit Proceed to proceed to the next step.
+- In the Environment tab, you can select the Kernel with which you would like to use the Jupyter notebook.

-Note: The existing questions will be supported on the older version of the platform for the candidates.
+Note: The existing questions will be supported on the older platform version for the candidates.
 Recommended versions of the platform are available for creating questions.

-- The Setup Project tab will already be initialized with a sample project for Jupyter Framework. .
+The Project Setup tab will already be initialized with a sample project for Jupyter Framework.
+You can download this sample file by clicking the Download Sample Project button at the top right corner of the page.

 - The sample project has the necessary files for a candidate to attempt and solve a Data Science question.